9 Major Retailers Making It Easy To Support Black-Owned Businesses

-In late 2020, Madewell joined the 15 Percent Pledge and promised that by the end of 2021, Black-owned brands, artisans, and designers would account for at least 15% of its third-party partnerships.
+In late 2020, Madewell joined the 15 Percent Pledge and promised that Black-owned brands, artisans, and designers would soon account for at least 15% of its third-party partnerships.
 Along with increasing design collaborations with Black designers, artists, and Black-owned brands and spotlighting Black creators through its Hometown Heroes Hub, Madewell has also dedicated an entire online storefront to Black-owned brands in its Labels We Love program.

-During the month of February, Ulta is spotlighting a number of Black-owned beauty brands like Briogeo, Black Girl Sunscreen, Buttah, Mented Cosmetics, and more.
-Even better, the beauty retailer recently announced the launch of its MUSE platform, a celebration of 100 inspiring Black voices in beauty, each of whom will be awarded with a MUSE 100 grant to further their impact.
+During the month of February, Ulta is spotlighting a number of Black-owned beauty brands like Bread Beauty Supply, Bevel, BeautyStat, Juvia's Place, and more.
+Even better, the beauty retailer announced the launch of its MUSE platform in 2022, a celebration of 100 inspiring Black voices in beauty, each of whom will be awarded a MUSE 100 grant to further their impact.

 Product Review: U Beauty Plasma Lip Compound